 Karolis Baublys: “Both of us gave birth to a fictitious person who wrote this book” | Culture

 Unfortunately, Neringa no longer received this verdict.
-I spoke with Karolis Baublius, a poet who completed his doctoral studies in France and lives there, about the long-term communion of souls that changed them both, the social and personal struggle for human rights, Greek mythology, intellectual conversations and the book written together with Neringa.
+I spoke with Karolis Baublius, a poet who completed his doctoral studies in France and lives there, regarding the long-term communion of souls that changed them both, the social and personal struggle for human rights, Greek mythology, intellectual conversations and the book written together with Neringa.

-We could call the authorship of the poetry book “Sirens and Unicorns” hybrid.
+We might call the authorship of the poetry book “Sirens and Unicorns” hybrid.
 Not only because the names of the two authors are on the cover, but also because the authors of the book, while creating it, deliberately sought to throw feet.

 When translating the pages of the book, it is not clear which texts are written by which author.